-This is the seventh installment in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Environmental Policy Solutions over its first decade.
+This is the seventh installment in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Energy, Environment & Sustainability over its first decade.

 Imagine having to make billion dollar investments affecting millions of electricity consumers for at least 30 years in the midst of energy technology changes and impending emissions regulations to address climate change.
-That’s the situation facing state regulators who’ve participated in decision-making workshops presented by the National Association of Regulatory Utility Commissioners (NARUC) and Duke University’s Nicholas Institute for Environmental Policy Solutions.
+That’s the situation facing state regulators who’ve participated in decision-making workshops presented by the National Association of Regulatory Utility Commissioners (NARUC) and Duke University’s Nicholas Institute for Energy, Environment & Sustainability.

 “If we go back 10 years, no one was thinking that natural gas prices would be as low as they are today or that we’d be looking to regulate carbon emissions from electrical generating units under the Clean Air Act,” said Miles Keogh, NARUC’s research director.
 “Committing billions to go down one pathway or even multiple pathways—that can be a scary proposition.
 When there’s so much uncertainty about the future energy landscape, traditional scenario analysis may not always be the best tool for making decisions that minimize risk.”